Any honest tourist can admit that once in awhile it’s nice to leave behind the culture.

 Still haven’t found what you’re looking for?
 Get in touch in the comments below for custom advice.

-Most Barcelona shopping experiences start on the two main shopping streets: Passeig de Gracia and Portal del Angel.
+For shopping in Barcelona you have two main streets: Passeig de Gracia and Portal del Angel.
 Both start at the famous Plaça de Catalunya.
-Here you’ll find dozens of international chain shops.

 The metro station for either street is Catalunya (red and green lines).